 The Early Life Lab will enable key investigators and users to use EEG telemetry, high-resolution eye tracking, heart rate variability assessments and near infra-red spectroscopy monitoring during assessments of children.

 The associated Data Hub will leverage powerful, scalable, enterprise-class IT hardware capable of supporting INFANT’s varied storage and curation requirements.
 INFANT’s valuable data will reside on class-leading, fast disk enclosures that are both replicated and backed up to offsite locations for failover and disaster recovery.
 It will allow storage of large datasets, including high definition video files, in a regulatory compliant fashion.

-Mainly housed in the newly completed Paediatric build on the campus of Cork University Hospital this unique infrastructure will enable important follow-up assessments in younger populations, thus providing the innovative capability to ‘fast-track’ translational research.
+Mainly housed in the newly completed Paediatric wing on the campus of Cork University Hospital, this unique infrastructure will enable important follow-up assessments in younger populations, thus providing the innovative capability to ‘fast-track’ translational research.

 - Ages and Stages Questionnaire (ASQ-3)

 - Child Behaviour Checklist (CBCL: Achenbach & Rescoria, 2000)

 - Social-Emotional and Adaptive Behaviour Questionnaire from BSID-III

 - Bayley Scales of Infant Development III (BSID-III)